Eccentric Disks from Gaseous Rings around Equal-Mass, Circular Binaries: Summary

 \section{Summary}

 Stellar and black hole binaries are shaped by their coupled interaction with gaseous environments, dictating their dynamical evolution and electromagnetic detectability.
 Previous works have largely studied relatively `thick' circumbinary disks (CBDs) with aspect ratio $h/r\sim \mathcal{M}^{-1} = 0.1$ and `infinite' extent.
 Using high-resolution hydrodynamics simulations, we studied the viscous evolution of a finite circumbinary ring (CBR) as it spreads to form a CBD around a circular, equal-mass binary.
+Future work is needed to study CBRs around around eccentric ($e_b \neq 0$) and unequal-mass ($q_b \neq 1$) binaries.
 Our suite of simulations spans ring radii in the range $R_0=1a-4a$, capturing the limit in which the infinite disk approximation is valid; and Mach numbers $\mathcal{M}=10-60$, to probe the dynamical properties of truly `thin' disks.
 We summarize our findings below.

-We have found that accretion dynamics are insensitive to large-scale disk structure, and both finite and infinite disks exhibit suppressed accretion onto the binary for higher $\mathcal{M}$.
-While the degree of accretion suppression is sensitive to viscosity prescription, our results suggest that these systems may produce reduced accretion-driven electromagnetic luminosity.
-A natural consequence of this accretion suppression is gas-driven binary inspiral induced by cold disks, with thinner disks driving faster inspiral.
+We have found that accretion dynamics are insensitive to large-scale disk structure.
+Both finite rings and infinite disks exhibit suppressed accretion onto the binary for higher $\mathcal{M}$.
+While the degree of accretion suppression is sensitive to viscosity prescription, our results suggest that high-$\mathcal{M}$ systems may produce reduced accretion-driven electromagnetic luminosity.
 We comment on the possibility that inefficiently-accreting SMBHBs may be responsible for weak accretion flows inferred from observations of LINER spectra in low-luminosity AGN.
-We show that gas surrounding IMBHBs may still show variability as QPEs sourced by gas streams rejected by the binary shocking the circumbinary cavity wall.
+We show that gas surrounding IMBHBs may still show variability as QPEs sourced by gas streams rejected by the binary shocking the disk inner edge.

 CBRs exhibit novel accretion periodicity, with accretion rate time series resembling quasi-triangular waves as opposed to the fiducial sawtooth pattern.
 CBRs surrounding circular, equal-mass binaries show lump-mediated accretion at a frequency $\sim0.1\Omega_b$.
 This frequency is largely insensitive to $\mathcal{M}$.
 If CBRs represent a common configuration for circumbinary gas distribution, our results indicate that the associated accretion periodicity (for circular, equal-mass binaries) may be less noisy when recovered from quasar light curves.
-However, we caution the use of the Lomb-Scargle periodogram in future searches for binary signatures due to its bias against non-sinusoidal variability.